pyeve/cerberus/docs/customize.rst

 In a schema schema you can use space characters instead of underscores, e.g.
 ``{'oddity': {'is odd': 42'}}`` is an alias for ``{'oddity': {'is_odd': 42'}}``.

-.. versionadded:: 0.7.1
-    Custom validators also have access to a special ``self.document`` variable that allows validation of a field to happen in context of the rest of the document.

 To make use of additional contextual information in a sub-class of :class:`~cerberus.Validator`, use a pattern like this:

 .. testcode::